samuelpath/blog-archive-drafts/2018-02-09 Cory House on Clean Code.md

 > Cory is an independent consultant with over 15 years of experience in software development.
 He is the principal consultant at [reactjsconsulting.com](http://reactjsconsulting.com/) and a [Microsoft MVP](https://mvp.microsoft.com/).
 As a software architect at Cox Automotive, Cory creates web applications for the automotive industry using C#, .NET, Node, and JavaScript.
 Cory has trained over 10,000 software developers at conferences and businesses worldwide on clean coding practices, front-end development, testing, and software architecture.
 He speaks regularly at conferences like NDC, Fluent, and Codemash.
 Cory lives in Kansas City where he blogs at [bitnative.com](https://www.bitnative.com/) and is active on Twitter as [@housecor](https://twitter.com/housecor).

-As for my relationship with Cory, I've been following him for a year and a half on [Twitter](https://twitter.com/housecor) and [Medium](https://medium.com/@housecor) and have been regularly encouraged to grow both as a developer and a human being as a result.
+As for my relationship with Cory, I've been following him for almost two years on [Twitter](https://twitter.com/housecor) and [Medium](https://medium.com/@housecor) and have been regularly encouraged to grow both as a developer and a human being as a result.
 I've also listened to a few interviews from him on [various podcasts](https://www.google.com/search?q=podcast+cory+house) and followed one of his courses on [Becoming an Outlier](https://www.pluralsight.com/courses/career-reboot-for-developer-mind).

 If you haven't heard from him yet, I'd encourage you to take a few minutes to check some of his resources available online and follow him on Twitter.
 This won't be wasted time.